trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 > The matching { {m1, w2}, {w1, m2} } is not stable because m1 and w1 would prefer each other over their assigned partners.
 The matching {m1, w1} and {m2, w2} is stable because there are no two people of opposite sex that would prefer each other over their assigned partners.
 >
 > **Input**: Input is a 2D matrix of size (2 * N) * N where N is number of women or men.
-Rows from 0 to N-1 represent preference lists of men and rows from N to 2 * N – 1 represent preference lists of women.
-So men are numbered from 0 to N-1 and women are numbered from N to 2 * N – 1.
+Rows from 0 to N-1 represent preference lists of women and rows from N to 2 * N – 1 represent preference lists of men.
+So women are numbered from 0 to N-1 and men are numbered from N to 2 * N – 1.
 >
 > **Output**: A list of married pairs (woman, man).